robusta-dev/robusta/docs/configuration/azure-managed-prometheus.rst

 Configure Robusta to use Azure managed Prometheus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For certain features, Robusta needs to reach out to Prometheus and pull in extra information.
+For certain features, Robusta needs to reach out to Prometheus so that Robusta can analyze and present Prometheus data.
+In order to authenticate against the Azure managed Prometheus service, you have two options:
-In this section we will Create an Azure Active Directory authentication app so that Robusta can analyze and present Prometheus data.
+- Create an Azure Active Directory authentication app
+- Create a Managed Identity (Recommended, no secret to carry around)

 Get the Azure prometheus query endpoint
 =========================================

-1. Go to `Azure Monitor workspaces <https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/microsoft.monitor%2Faccounts>`_ and chose your monitored workspace.
+1. Go to `Azure Monitor workspaces <https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/microsoft.monitor%2Faccounts>`_ and choose your monitored workspace.
 2. In your monitored workspace, `overview`, find the ``Query endpoint`` and copy it.
 3. In your `generated_values.yaml` file add the query endpoint url with a 443 port: